Month: April 2022

 Pissarro’s unforgettable conversation

-When the Prussian Army began marching toward Paris, Camille Pissarro packed up his family’s belongings and shuttered their home in Louveciennes, a small town outside the capital.
+When the Prussian Army marched on Paris in 1870, Camille Pissarro started packing up his family’s belongings and shuttering their house in Louveciennes, a small town near the capital.
+He could hear the rumble of artillery in the distance.
 It would be safer to move away than to stay.
-Here’s the harrowing story at the center of his painting “The Conversation, Louveciennes.”

 -